BenBenCHAK/COMP2012H-Criminal_Dance_Online/criminal_dance_online/Criminal Dance/README.txt

    player b need to enter 1 to target player c / 2 to target player a.

  End of the game:
+  When a game is finished each player will be printed with the result and the player type and current holding cards.
   There are 3 ways to finish a game and the result will be printed as follow:

     1) DETECTIVE sucessfully find the CULPRIT card           - Civilians wins & Criminals loses

             The DETECTIVE found the CULPRIT.